 In addition there are

-r2pipe bindings, which are an API
+r2pipe bindings, which is an API

 interface to interact with the prompt, passing commands

 and receivent the output as a string, many commands support